Amid virus precautions, the Tokyo Olympic flame is lit in Greece

 The ceremonial part of the lighting of the flames on Thursday took place with a mocking and archaic splendor: young men and women dressed in pleated dresses, a prayer to Apollo – the ancient Greek god of light – and dancing on flutes and drums under a magnificent blue sky as the blackbirds sang.

 But fears of the coronavirus forced Greek officials to ban members of the public from attending the ceremony and to dramatically reduce the number of officials and journalists invited.
-Normally, several thousand people from many countries gather on the earthen shores of the ancient Olympia stadium to attend the ceremony.
+Normally, several thousand people from many countries gather on the earthen shores of the ancient stadium of Olympia to watch the ceremony.

 The ancient games were held in Olympia for over 1,000 years until they were stopped in the early Christian era because of their pagan past.